 3.15 / 5

 Overall, Suddenlink has some of the lowest customer satisfaction scores of any provider — largely due to subscribers not expecting those drastic price hikes.
-The only company that scored worse in this category was Frontier.

 How we scored internet providers

 We evaluate broadband providers in four categories: affordability, performance, value and customer satisfaction.
 Each category contains multiple sub-factors, all of which are weighted differently to impact the provider’s overall score.